 Following up on the previous posts on this bizarre holiday taking place, the next question is: How did Halloween become so popular?
 One note I must make is that despite serious study that contradicts the direct, complete link to the Celts and Samhain celebrations, most commentaries maintain this as the primary origin.
-Perhaps there are some ties between the two, but there is little doubt that Halloween as we know it today isn’t so simply traced.
+Perhaps there are some ties between the two, but there is little doubt that Halloween as we know it today simply isn’t traced to Samhain.
+To maintain that it is, and that by extension this means modern Halloween is a “pagan” and/or “satanic” holiday is utter nonsense that refuses to acknowledge the truth over propaganda.

 Getting back to Halloween, the timeline below hits the main points up to the present.